macloo/junglegame/README.md

 At this point, most things do not run yet.
 However, you can step through a few locations, and nothing throws an error.

-In location 27 (game starting point), you can pick up and drop items.
-Can't do much else with them yet.
+In location 27 (game starting point), you can pick up and drop several items.
+You can carry them to other locations and drop them there, and pick them up later.
+You can put items into the raft.
+Can't do much else yet.

 ## Game History